bharathbattu/bharathbattu/README.md

-🧠 **About Me**
-I'm a passionate final-year B.Tech student who loves building at the intersection of technology, artificial intelligence, and business.
-From developing AI-powered chatbots to designing motion-sensing digital displays, I thrive on turning real-world problems into scalable tech products.
+Welcome to my GitHub profile!
+I'm a passionate developer and tech enthusiast who loves to create, learn, and share knowledge.
+I enjoy building at the intersection of technology, artificial intelligence, and business—from developing AI-powered chatbots to designing motion-sensing digital displays.
+I thrive on turning real-world problems into scalable tech products.

 ---